syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/options/failover.md

     };
     ```

-- **failback mode**: If failback() is set, syslog-ng OSE attempts to return to the primary server.
+- **failback mode**: If failback() is set, {{ site.product.short_name }} attempts to return to the primary server.

-    After syslog-ng OSE connects a secondary server during a failover, it sends a probe every tcp-probe-interval() seconds towards the primary server.
+    After {{ site.product.short_name }} connects a secondary server during a failover, it sends a probe every tcp-probe-interval() seconds towards the primary server.
 If the primary logserver responds with a TCP ACK packet, the probe is successful.
-When the number of successful probes reaches the value set in the            successful-probes-required() option, syslog-ng OSE tries to connect the primary server using the last probe.
+When the number of successful probes reaches the value set in the            successful-probes-required() option, {{ site.product.short_name }} tries to connect the primary server using the last probe.

-    **NOTE:** syslog-ng OSE always waits for the result of the last probe before sending the next message.
+    **NOTE:** {{ site.product.short_name }} always waits for the result of the last probe before sending the next message.
 So if one connection attempt takes longer than the configured interval, that is, it waits for connection time out, you may experience longer intervals between actual probes.
     {: .notice--info}

     Example: failback mode

-    In the following example syslog-ng OSE attempts to return to the primary logserver, as set in the failback() option: it will check if the server is accessible every tcp-probe-interval() seconds, and reconnect to the primary logserver after three successful connection attempts.
+    In the following example {{ site.product.short_name }} attempts to return to the primary logserver, as set in the failback() option: it will check if the server is accessible every tcp-probe-interval() seconds, and reconnect to the primary logserver after three successful connection attempts.

     ```config
     destination d_network_2 {